Kaashi in Search of Ganga: Reception

 On the basis of 54 user ratings, the movie got 3.5/5 stars on Bollywood Hungama.
 Renuka Vyavahare of The Times of India gave the movie 1.5/5 stars saying that the film is a "mockery of suspense'" and that the "film ends up as an unintentional comedy"; but she adds, "Sharman Joshi and Manoj Joshi are perhaps the only actors that try to infuse some meaning to this inane story."
 Kunal Guha of Mumbai Mirror gave the movie 1.5/5 stars, writing that the "film lacks logic in its writing", but added that Aishwarya Devan is "fairly convincing for the large part".
-The average readers rating in Mumani Mirror for the movie was 3/5.
+The average readers rating in Mumbai Mirror for the movie was 3/5.

 Indo-Asian News Service gave the movie 3/5 stars, saying that the movie "is a layered tale of revenge with a good dose of romance and suspense."
 Saumya Gourisaria of 'The Live Mirror' gave the movie 0.5/5 stars saying that the movie "is so outrageous that it will make you laugh".
+S. Ramesh of Rediff gave the movie 1.5 out of 5 stars and wrote "Kaashi is bland and boring".
+Devesh Sharma of Filmfare gave the movie 2 out of 5 stars and wrote "Psychological thrillers need to grip you from the word go but this one just doesn’t.
+Whatever steam that it builds up soon fizzles out".